Fleshgrinder/nginx-sysvinit-script/README.md

 ```

 ## Usage
 You can use it via the `service` command or by directly invoking the shell script in `/etc/init.d`; what you like best.
-Your shell will have auto-completion for the various keywords that are available, for instance if you type `service nginx re` just hit tab for auto-completion.
+Your shell will have auto-completion for the various keywords that are available, for instance if you type `service nginx res` just hit tab for auto-completion.

 ```
 service nginx force-reload